Alzheimer’s and Dementia Prevention: Physical and Mental Activity

 According to Clinical Nursing Times, (2) “by the age of 90, brain mass decreases by around 11% compared with individuals in their 50’s.”
-Brain mass decreases, loss of neurons and gaps in communication between neurons negatively affect our physical and thought processes.
-One of the earliest signs of cognitive impairment is an inability to manage finances.
-Physical symptoms also materialize.
+Brain mass decreases, loss of neurons, and gaps in communication between neurons negatively affect physical abilities, thinking, memory, communication, and problem-solving.

 Having good balance and walking frequently are complex functions managed by the central nervous system.
-Similar to balance and walking, thinking and memory skills rely on the central nervous system.
-Early difficulties with balance, walking, and gait may be an early indicator of Alzheimer’s or dementia.
+Similar to balance and walking, thinking and memory skills rely on the central nervous system to work effectively.

 A study in the Journal of the American Geriatrics Society (3) confirms that “poorer physical performance was associated with greater risk of all-cause dementia and Alzheimer’s Disease.
 Slow gait predicts cognitive impairment and dementia.”

 Alzheimer’s and Dementia Prevention Through Positive Aging